 Permissions: Authors wishing to include figures, tables, or text passages that have already been published elsewhere are required to obtain permission from the copyright owner(s) for both the print and online format, and to include evidence that such permission has been granted when submitting their papers.
 Any material received without such evidence will be assumed to originate from the authors.

 References: In the text, references should be cited in by number as .
 If you need more than one citation, you should place the references as [2–7].
 If you need to cite without parenthesis, use this example: As previously reported by Bailly (if single author), Shar and Tan (if two authors), Chhum et al. (if more than two authors).

 Cite only essential resources, avoid citing unpublished material.
 References to papers "in press" must mean that the article has been accepted for publication.

 At the end of the paper list references by ordering the numbers.
 Please, list only those references that are cited in the text and prepare this list as an automatically numbered list.
-The word References with size 11, bold, capital letters, center alignment.
+The word References with size 11, bold, capital letters, justify.
 Do not use footnotes or endnotes as a substitute for a reference list.